-In 2010, he earned a Ph.D. in microbiology from the University of Washington.
-Originally from southern Illinois, he currently lives in Seattle.
+In 2010, Dr. Berezow earned a Ph.D. in microbiology from the University of Washington.

 For several months, Dr. Berezow worked as Business Operations Manager for an education technology startup and as Business Development Manager for a biotech startup, both in the Seattle area.

+Dr. Berezow lives with his wife and daughter in the Seattle area.
 Though he claims humble Midwestern roots and common sense values, in reality, he is often found spending an inordinate amount of money drinking fancy coffees (specifically, triple-shot, iced, vanilla lattes).
-He is also known to vacation frequently in Europe with his Polish-born wife.
+He is also known to travel frequently to Europe.